davidegat/Lotus123-on-reMarkable/README.md

 You should have a better enviroment now with some drivers, and -fingers crossed- mount via bochsrc your own converted image, and even mount iso images as cdroms (see <a href="https://bochs.sourceforge.io/doc/docbook/user/bochsrc.html">BOCHS documentation</a>). <br><br>
     <b>Other method to exchange files</b><br>
  Put your desired files into a folder, create an ISO image with <b>mkisofs</b> and mount it with BOCHS (FreeDOS must be previously upgraded to get a cdrom driver, or booted via floppy edition).
+ <b>Use the shortcut solution</b>
+Download the premade zip file in this repository, it is configured with cdrom support.
+Please note that Lotus requires the Virtualbox procedure, won't be able to install Lotus this way, but most software will just work if copied to your c: drive from a mounted ISO image.
 <h2>On reMarkable</h2>
 <li>scp to reMarkable both <b>dos.sh</b> and <b>startdos.sh</b> on /home/root.<br>
 <li><b>dos.sh</b> a simple "app" for reMarkable, it uses the "simple" scripting language, if you didn't installed it in your previous geeky journeys, do it with: <br><code>opkg install simple</code>